vuesion/docs/en/tutorials/prefetch-and-state-transfer.md

 ...
 ```

-we see that the vuesion set-up expects us to call this static function `prefetch`.
+we see that the vuesion setup expects us to call this static function `prefetch`.

 This part of the code is
 responsible for getting all the `prefetch` functions from all the components that match the current route.